id-studiolab/Connected-Interaction-Kit/kit-production/physical-box/README.md

 ### Step 1: Print labels on Kraftpapier
 First we will need to create our label paper.
+The Figma source file for the inlay of year 2022 can be found [here](Figma-working-file/Connected-Interaction-Kit.fig).

 ![Print paper mockup](/kit-production/physical-box/assets/print-on.png)